 In no case should an attempt be made to generate a new fire duration curve to suit a particular analysis.
 The various pre-calculated curves for specific conditions should cover the vast majority of fire scenarios.
 If none of these specific condition curves provide a reasonable match to the conditions of the fire scenario, the "all events" curve should be applied.
 The "all events" curve represents a composite analysis of all of the events that went into each of the other individual fire duration curves.

-Note that some of the curves apply to fires in a particular location (e.g., the or containment).
+Note that some of the curves apply to fires in a particular location (e.g., the MCR or containment).
 However, most are applicable to a particular fire ignition source scenario.
 The cases that are covered by these pre-calculated curves are:

-Turbine Generator Fires
+Turbine Generator (T/G) Fires

+HEAFs

 Outdoor Transformer Fires